The long and short chronological history of social media

 Year or period: 2008

-Around this time, businesses really started to take notice of social media, and especially its power for advertising.
-Businesses rushed to open accounts and link to them and to other popular sites.
+Around this time, businesses started to take notice of social media, especially its power for advertising.
+Companies rushed to open accounts and link to them and other popular sites.

 23. The market starts to get crowded

 Spotify, Ping, Groupon, and Kontain appeared in 2008, continuing the development of niches within the growing social market.
 Location-based social media also began to take hold in 2009 with the launch of Foursquare.